-Jane Rutledge is volunteering as a Communications Specialist with the UNDP Solomon Islands Country Office in Honiara as part of the VSA Partnerships Programme.
-She will complete her assignment in March 2017.
+Jane Rutledge was volunteering as a Communications Specialist with the UNDP Solomon Islands Country Office in Honiara as part of the VSA Partnerships Programme.
+She will completed her assignment in March 2017.

 Published on 15th February 2017

 Jane Rutledge gets a rare chance to explore the tropical delights of the Western Province.

 The jewel in the tourism crown for Solomon Islands is the Western Province.
 With impressive diving and dive operations, it’s also known for its fishing and water-based resorts and local bungalows, mainly out of the Gizo and Munda townships.

 The Marovo lagoon, a natural saltwater lagoon with a double barrier reef, (the largest in the world), sits to its south.
 It stretches hundreds of kilometres as far as the eye can see.

 Uepi Island resort was our first stop.
 A classic raised barrier reef island, covered in impressive rainforest, outlined by fringing reef and sandy beach; flanked by the warm lagoon waters on one side, and the oceanic depths (6000ft/2000m) of a marine abyss on the other.
 Uepi Island is approximately 2.5 km long and 300 metres wide and the whole area, aside from the resort's cultivated tropical gardens, is covered with tropical rainforest, interspersed with walking tracks.